makeplans/makeplans-api/readme.md

 `POST /bookings/recurring` will create a multiple bookings.

-The recurrence format follows the [iCalendar specification](https://www.ietf.org/rfc/rfc2445.txt).
-The attributes for reccurence are: `RRULE`, `RDATE`, `EXRULE`, `EXDATE`.
+The recurrence format follows the [iCalendar specification](https://tools.ietf.org/html/rfc5545).
+The attributes for reccurence are: `RRULE`, `RDATE`, `EXDATE`.
 For an introduction and examples of these parameters see http://www.kanzaki.com/docs/ical/rrule.html.

 In the iCalendar specification the recurrence is based on values in `DTSTART` and `DTEND`.
 This is set by `booked_from` and `booked_to` from `booking`.